At a glance: The best Drakensberg hiking trails

 We went on the Tugela Gorge hike in April 2023, when the end of this hike had been claimed by a landslide some time before, making it inaccessible.
 No adventuring on ladders for us, which also means you can’t get the best view of Tugela Falls, either.
 Boo.

-Still, Tugela Gorge will have you feeling tiny and being awed by the incredible views of the surrounding mountains, and the mighty Amphitheater (a rock cliff three times the size of El Capitan in Yosemite!).
+Still, Tugela Gorge will have you feeling tiny and being awed by the incredible views of the surrounding the Drakensberg mountains, and the mighty Amphitheater (a rock cliff three times the size of El Capitan in Yosemite!).
 It’s very much worth it even without the last bit that you’d need to climb the ladder for.

 Don’t forget your sunscreen, since you'll be hiking at an altitude of over 1500 m above sea level and the sun will get you!
+The weather in this part of the Drakensberg can shift quickly from blazing sun to sudden cloud cover.
 Trust me; we learned that lesson the hard way.
-Even in April, the temperatures can soar up to 25°C, so be prepared.

 This map shows the full hike, but the end is now inaccessible (map from Alltrails)

 The convenience is unbeatable, with parking right at the trailhead to the Tugela Gorge situated close to Thendele Camp.
 Here’s a link to it on Google Maps.
 It’s easy to find and you start your hike right at your car.
-Sign in and pay the hiking fee there.
+Sign in and pay the trekking fee there.

 You'll work your ass off on this hike, but the views are worth it

-Prepare to be enchanted right from the start of the Tugela Gorge hike.
+Prepare to be enchanted right from the start of the Tugela Gorge hike in the Drakensberg.
 As you set out, the magnificent views of the Amphitheater will already have you in awe.
 The initial 2 km take you through a semi-jungle, providing an easy and pleasant pathway.
-But brace yourself for a little rockiness as you approach the gorge.

 Just keep in mind that unless you're Superman, you won't get past the "path closed" sign due to a massive landslide.
 Safety first, folks!
 You’ll have to skip the excitement of the ladder at the end until the place is repaired.